Sentara Health

-Sentara Healthcare is a not-for-profit healthcare organization serving Virginia and northeastern North Carolina.
-It is based in Norfolk, Virginia and offers services in 12 acute care hospitals, with 3,739 beds, 853,000 members in its health plan, 10 nursing centers, and three assisted living facilities across the two states.
-Sentara Healthcare operates its own managed-care plan in Optima Health which covers 450,000 subscribers in the region.
+Sentara Health is a not-for-profit healthcare organization serving Virginia, northeastern North Carolina and Florida.
+It is based in Hampton Roads, Virginia, offers services in 12 acute care hospitals, and has 1.2 million health plan members in three states.
 It also operates four medical groups.

 History

-Although Sentara Healthcare as a corporation was founded in 1972, its origins date back to 1888.
+Although Sentara Health as a corporation was founded in 1972, its origins date back to 1888.
 That year, the Norfolk Women's Christian Association founded the 25-bed hospital known as the Retreat for the Sick in Norfolk, Virginia.
 Ten years after its foundation, the hospital was renamed to the Norfolk Protestant Hospital.
 In 1936, its name was changed again to the Norfolk General Hospital.

 Norfolk General was the site of the region's first successful open-heart surgery in 1967.
 Another Norfolk hospital called the Sarah Leigh Hospital was founded with 35 beds in 1903 by Dr. Southgate Leigh.
 At the time, the Leigh Hospital was a state-of-the-art facility built with rounded corners, a fire suppression system, and basic air handling.

-Norfolk General and Sarah Leigh Hospital formed the foundation of Sentara Healthcare in 1972.
+Norfolk General and Sarah Leigh Hospital formed the foundation of Sentara Health in 1972.
 Indeed, that year, Norfolk General Hospital and Leigh Memorial Hospital merged to form a joint corporation called Medical Center Hospitals.
 One of the first projects undertaken by the merged entity was the construction of a new Leigh Memorial Hospital.
 The 250-bed hospital was completed in 1977, relocating from its original home in the Ghent neighborhood to its present location on Kempsville Road.
 In 1981, Elizabeth Carr, the nation's first baby born using the in vitro fertilization procedure, was delivered at Norfolk General Hospital.

 On February 25, 1982, the organization deployed its Nightingale air ambulance for the first time.
 It was the first hospital-based air ambulance in the state of Virginia.
 It has successfully completed over 20,000 missions from Sentara Norfolk General Hospital as of 2017.
 In 1983, the organization's name was changed from Medical Center Hospitals to Alliance Health System.
 In 1984, it began offering the Optima Health Plan HMO.
-In 1987, the corporation adopted the name "Sentara Health System" (later "Sentara Healthcare").
+In 1987, the corporation adopted the name "Sentara Health System" (later "Sentara Health").
 The names of its properties were also rebranded, including the two main hospitals, and multiple medical care facilities.

 In 1988, Hampton General Hospital joined the system.
 The following year, doctors at Sentara Norfolk General Hospital performed the region's first successful heart transplant.
 In 1991, Sentara purchased the Humana Bayside Hospital in Virginia Beach, renaming it Sentara Bayside Hospital.
 In 1996, Sentara and the Williamsburg Community Hospital entered into a formal partnership which saw Sentara taking a 49% equity stake in the hospital.
 Sentara eventually took over full ownership of the hospital in 2002, and it later adopted the name, Sentara Williamsburg Regional Medical Center.